zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-global-filter.md

  - It means that entity framework automatically adds the filter in the where clause before executing the LINQ queries.
  - Usually, Global query filters are applied in `OnModelCreating` method of context.

-Here is a simple model which contains only one entity i.e., Customer
+Here is a simple model which contains only one entity, i.e., Customer

 ```csharp